A lot of snow fell the other day. So this mp3 will happen now.

 If you can believe it, that horrible static sound about 30 seconds in is actually an electric guitar I borrowed.
 I had no good way of recording an electric guitar.
 So it sounds like crap.
 The accordion sounds nice though.

+Hello there!
 This week's mp3 is actually something I made THIS week.
 I've been submitting theme songs for Kevin Allison's (The State) podcast RISK!, as well as serving as part of the house band for the live shows.
 Here is one of many theme songs I've made.

 It's very affectionately in the style of Stephen Merritt, or his band Magnetic Fields.
 I'm really damn proud of this.
 As my friend Daniel said, "you've got the moon, love, dancing, lullabies, and death, all in under a minute."